Relaxing Body Massage at Head2Toe Crawley

 How Does Stress Affect Health?

-Prolonged or repeated episodes of a negative stress reaction can lead to physical symptoms including headaches, upset stomach, elevated blood pressure, chest pain, and problems sleeping.
-Research appears to suggest that stress also can start or exacerbate certain symptoms or diseases.
+Prolonged or repeated negative stress reactions can lead to headaches, upset stomach, elevated blood pressure, chest pain, and problems sleeping.

-Stress can manifest in a multitude of ways in different people.
-Aches and pains, increased muscle tension, physical and emotional exhaustion can all be helped by body massage.
-Massage can actually help your body and mind de-stress, providing relief of symptoms.
-Some clients are able to manage their symptoms more effectively using massage and often find that under the guidance of their GP they can reduce or even stop some of their medications.
+Some clients are able to manage their symptoms of stress more effectively using massage and often find that under the guidance of their GP they can reduce or even stop some of their medications.

 5 positive things a massage can do for you and your body: